SAP-samples/teched2023-DA285v/exercises/ex3/README.md

 ;
 ```

-The following map illustrates the approach.
-The red nodes are removed during simplification, leaving only the green nodes (the road junctions).
-The simplified edges are now running between green nodes.
+The following map provides a visual illustration of the approach.
+The red nodes are removed during simplification, leaving only the green nodes (road junctions, start or end nodes).
+The simplified edges are running between green nodes.

 ![](images/simplified.png)

-If we compare the size of our data, we see a substantial reduction of complexity.
-Way 991152375 comprises 123 edges originally.
-After simplification, there are two edges left.
+If we evaluate our network, we see a substantial reduction of complexity.
+Way 991152375 - the black line below - comprises 123 edges originally (between the red nodes).
+After simplification, there are two edges left (between the green nodes).
 Again, without changing the topology of or network.

 ```SQL
 SELECT * FROM "DAT285"."STREET_NETWORK_EDGES" WHERE "WAY_ID" = 991152375;